 - Thai Curry Paste: This red chili paste is spicy, floral, and packed with flavor.
 If you don’t have any, sub with a squirt of any hot sauce you have – or skip altogether.

 - Garlic and Ginger: Use fresh!
 The dried versions won’t do here.
 Use a microplane if you have one, to grate these – or mince finely.

-Combine Everything: In a medium bowl, combine all the sauce ingredients and mix.
-I recommend a sauce whisk; if you don’t have one, use a dinner fork instead of a full-size whisk.
+Combine Everything: In a medium bowl, combine all the sauce ingredients.
+I recommend a sauce whisk here; if you don’t have one, use a dinner fork instead of a full-size whisk.
 The sauce will seem lumpy at first, but just keep stirring and it’ll eventually come together into a thick paste.